 A conviction on your record for certain types of crimes can make you ineligible for a bond.

-If the deportation officer refuses to grant you a bond, you have the right to ask an Immigration Judge to reconsider this decision.
-Additionally, if the deportation officer grants you a bond but it is too high for your family and friends to pay, you can ask an Immigration Judge to lower the bond.
+If the deportation officer refuses to grant you a bond, you have the right to ask an immigration judge to reconsider this decision.
+Additionally, if the deportation officer grants you a bond but it is too high for your family and friends to pay, you can ask an immigration judge to lower the bond.
 An immigrant bond can range anywhere from $1,500 to $25,000 depending on the individual circumstances of your case.

 Contacting Family or Friends

-When an undocumented immigration is caught by ICE, he or she has the right to call a family member, friend, employer, or lawyer.
+When an undocumented immigration is taken into custody by ICE, he or she has the right to call a family member, friend, employer, or lawyer.
 You will have the opportunity to let someone know where you are so that they can assist you.
 When you are first detained by ICE, you have the right to make one free, local phone call.
 Afterwards, you are responsible for the cost of telephone calls, either by establishing an inmate account or by making collect telephone calls.